Democrats pass $1 trillion US infrastructure bill, giving Biden much-needed win | CBC News

 Legislation would create legions of jobs and improve broadband, water supplies and other public works

-The U.S. House of Representatives approved a $1 trillion US package of road and other infrastructure projects late Friday after Democrats resolved a months-long standoff between progressives and moderates, notching a victory that President Joe Biden and his party had become increasingly anxious to claim.
+U.S. President Joe Biden on Saturday hailed Congress's passage of his $1 trillion US infrastructure package as a "monumental step forward for the nation" after fractious fellow Democrats resolved a months-long standoff in their ranks to finally seal the deal.

-The House passed the measure 228-206, prompting prolonged cheers from the relieved Democratic side of the chamber.
-Thirteen Republicans, mostly moderates, supported the legislation while six of Democrats' farthest left members — including Reps.
-Alexandria Ocasio-Cortez of New York and Cori Bush of Missouri — opposed it.
+The House passed the measure by a vote of 228-206 late Friday, prompting prolonged cheers from the relieved Democratic side of the chamber.
+Thirteen Republicans, mostly moderates, supported the legislation, while six Democrats — including Alexandria Ocasio-Cortez of New York and Cori Bush of Missouri — opposed it.

-Approval of the bill, which would create legions of jobs and improve broadband, water supplies and other public works, whisked it to the desk of a president whose approval ratings have dropped and whose nervous party got a cold shoulder from voters in this week's off-year elections.
+Approval of the bill, which promises to create legions of jobs and improve broadband, water supplies and other public works, sends it to the desk of a president whose approval ratings have dropped and whose nervous party got a cold shoulder from voters in this week's off-year elections.

 Democratic gubernatorial candidates were defeated in Virginia and squeaked through in New Jersey, two blue-leaning states.
 Those setbacks made party leaders — and moderates and progressives alike — impatient to produce impactful legislation and demonstrate they know how to govern.
 Democrats can also ill afford to seem in disarray a year before midterm elections that could result in Republicans regaining congressional control.